 Community Assistants (CAs) are graduate students responsible for programming, community development, and crisis intervention for specific areas within the residence halls.
 The CAs are also responsible for several administrative functions including room inventories, check-in/check-out procedures, policy enforcement, documenting and keeping accurate records, following up on maintenance concerns and making appropriate referrals to other offices on campus.
 Students who are interested in these positions should contact the office in mid-December.
 The selection process takes place in early spring for staff appointments that begin in the summer.

-The Associate Director/Assistant Director/Managers are full-time professional staff members who work to manage, direct and provide leadership for the overall residential community.
+The Executive Director, Associate Director, Assistant Director and Resident Directors are full-time professional staff members who work to manage, direct and provide leadership for the overall residential community.
 This includes the areas of assignments and billing, community development, custodial management, guest and conference housing, Card Services, and Residential Mailroom operations.
 These individuals plan and implement staff hiring and training, oversee the conduct process, monitor and guide hall activities, oversee safety and security issues in the building, serve as resources for programming, and help ensure residents’ needs are being met.

 The Office of Residential Services has a limited number of guest rooms located in our residence hall at 517 West 121st St. for short-term stays related to programs or business at Teachers College and Columbia University.
 Rooms may be reserved by faculty, staff, students, and College conference attendees.
 517 West 121st St. offers a TV lounge, computer lab/conference room, exercise room, and two beautiful courtyards.
 All are available for guests’ use.
 There are also community kitchens on every other floor in the building.